HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required files**

     1. A local folder where all the WCM Design Library files will be placed after downloading.
-    2. Existing WCM Design Library in server.
+    2. An existing WCM Design Library in server.

 -   **Common Command Attributes**